magento/magento2/README.md

 ### Maintainers

 We encourage experts from the Community to help us with GitHub routines such as accepting, merging, or rejecting pull requests and reviewing issues.
+Adobe has granted the Community Maintainers permission to accept, merge, and reject pull requests, as well as review issues.
 Thanks to invaluable input from the Community Maintainers team, we can significantly improve contribution quality and accelerate the time to deliver your updates to production.

 - [Learn more about the Maintainer role](https://devdocs.magento.com/contributor-guide/maintainers.html)
 - [Maintainer's Handbook](https://devdocs.magento.com/contributor-guide/maintainer-handbook.html)